element-hq/ems-docs/docs/Migrate-From-Self-Hosted-to-EMS.md

 ## Cleanup

 We strongly recommend that you leave the export and Synapse untouched until the import is finished and everything is verified working

+## Note on users and Element

+Element does have support for changing the delegated homeserver URL.
+All your users will have to sign out and sign in again to Element.
+You should ensure everyone have Key Backup set configurd and working.